-The channel enable register is set as a bitmap.
-That means one bit of the value corresponds to one channel to be activated.
-To activate more than one channel the values have to be combined by a bitwise OR.
+The channel enable register is set as a biffield, relating to the different modules.
+That means that on one module you use one of the relating values for that module, either the value for 16 bit or for 32 bit mode.
+To activate more than one module the values have to be combined by a bitwise OR.

-Example showing how to activate 4 channels:
+Example showing how to activate 64 bits: